Cao-ruijie/Open3DSIM/README.md

 # Open3DSIM
 This code was created by Ruijie Cao and Prof. Peng Xi in Peking University for 3D super-resolution structure illumination microscopy reconstruction.
 We are devoted to make the SIM community open and constructive.
 And we will continue to improve the platform.

+If you use our code, please cite our Bioxiv paper: Cao R, Li Y, Chen X, et al. Open-3DSIM: an Open-source three-dimensional structured illumination microscopy reconstruction platform[J]. bioRxiv, 2022: 2022.12.
+16.520543.

 1. The Open-3DSIM.rar is the initial version of Open-3DSIM, including the Fiji version and MATLAB code, in a standalone rar file.
 2. The Open-3DSIM-v1.0.zip is the updated version of Open-3DSIM, adding the Exe application for the convenience of users.
 3. The Open_3DSIM_Exe_v1.0.zip, Open_3DSIM_Fiji_v1.0.zip and Open_3DSIM_MATLAB_v1.0.zip are the three version in the Open-3DSIM-v1.0.zip, to facilitate users to download as needed.